 “Oh yes, little thing, I smelled your filth.
 For you… are not altogether like others, are you?”
 He paced, almost leisurely, on the flagstone path.
 His feet crunched the ice crystals as beady eyes shot between Aioffe and the human.

 The boyman took a step forward.
 “I found her in the church, Father.”
-His earnestness caused Aioffe’s jaw to tense.
+His earnestness caused Aioffe’s jaws to clench.

 Aioffe clenched her fists as the priest glared at the human, roaming his tall stature up and down.
 Although obviously keen to hand her over to the enemy, the boy was a casualty of the situation.
 He was not to blame for her intrusion.
 She was the one at fault here, having broken the first rule of the Vampire-Fae Sation Wars Treaty - never expose oneself to the humans.